htnyquist/pony-music-archive/README.md

 Usage: `dlcoverart.py <artist folder>` then input the Youtube channel when prompted.

+## dlbandcamp.py

+Downloads an artist's entire discography from Bandcamp in free stream-quality MP3.
+This is useful only for tracks that are too expensive to purchase (or if no one likes the damn album).

+Usage: `dlbandcamp.py <path> <bandcamp artist URL>`

 ## findbadnames.py

 Looks through every folder and files in the archive for incorrect names.